 Field Name R/W Description 2 MASSERA R/W Mass Erase Set this bit to 1 to erase the mass.
 3 Reserved 4 OBP R/W Option Byte Program Set this bit to 1 to program the option byte.
 5 OBE R/W Option Byte Erase Set this bit to 1 to erase the option byte.
 6 STA R/W Start Erase This bit can be only set to 1 by software, and can be reset by clearing STS_BUSYF bit.
 7 LOCK R/W Lock This bit can be written to 1 only, and when this bit is set to 1, it means that FMC and CTRL2 registers are locked.
-8 Reserved 9 OBWEN R/W R/W Option Byte Write Enable When this bit is set to 1, the option byte can be programmed.
-10 ERRIE R/W Error Interrupt Enable 0: Interrupt is disabled 1: Interrupt is enabled 0: Interrupt is disabled 11 Reserved 12 OCIE R/W Operation Complete Interrupt Enable 0: Operation completion interrupt is disabled 1: Operation completion interrupt is enabled When STS_OCF=1, set this bit to generate an interrupt.
-13 OBLOAD R/W reset.
-0: Idle Force Option Byte Load When this bit is set to 1, force to reload the option byte to generate system reset.
-0: Idle 1: Force to load 31:14 Reserved erasing, the register needs to be configured b y software. ,
+8 Reserved 9 OBWEN OBWEN R/W Option Byte Write Enable When this bit is set to 1, the option byte can be programmed.
+10 ERRIE R/W Error Interrupt Enable 0: Interrupt is disabled 1: Interrupt is enabled When STS_PEF=1 or STS_WPEF=1, set this bit to generate an interrupt.
+11 Reserved 12 OCIE R/W Operation Complete Interrupt Enable 0: Operation completion interrupt is disabled 1: Operation completion interrupt is enabled When STS OCF=1, set this bit to generate an interrupt.
+0: Operation completion interrupt is disabled 13 OBLOAD R/W Force Option Byte Load When this bit is set to 1, force to reload the option byte to generate system 0: Idle When this bit is set to 1, force to reload the option byte to generate system reset.
+31:14 Reserved